johndoeonlineftc/johndoeonlineftc/README.md

 - 👀 I’m interested in haxor stuff
 - 🌱 I’m currently learning how to secure my repos
 - 💞️ I’m looking to collaborate on 1337
-- 📫 How to reach me : dont
+- 📫 How to reach me : dont , and im definitly not on linkedin

 <!---
 johndoeonlineftc/johndoeonlineftc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.